 It sure would be nice if shortcuts didn’t break so often that I spend as much time consciously stopping myself from using shortcuts as I do actually using the app.
 But there are probably reasons this is difficult to test/enforce.
 The huge number of platforms that need to be tested for robust UI testing make testing hard even without adding this extra kind of test.
 And, even when we’re talking about functional correctness problems, “move fast and break things” is much trendier than “try to break relatively few things”.
 Since UI “correctness” often has even lower priority than functional correctness, it’s not clear how someone could successfully make a case for spending more effort on it.

 On the other hand, despite all these disclaimers, Google sometimes does the exact things described in this post.
 Chrome recently removed

 backspace, you get a note telling you to use

-Thanks to Leah Hanson, Allie Jones, Randall Koutnik, Kevin Lynagh, David Turner, Christian Ternus, Ted Unangst, Michael Bryc, Tony Finch, Stephen Tigner, Steven McCarthy, Julia Evans, and an anonymous person who has a moral objection to public acknowledgements for comments/corrections/discussion.
+Thanks to Leah Hanson, Allie Jones, Randall Koutnik, Kevin Lynagh, David Turner, Christian Ternus, Ted Unangst, Michael Bryc, Tony Finch, Stephen Tigner, Steven McCarthy, Julia Evans, @BaudDev, and an anonymous person who has a moral objection to public acknowledgements for comments/corrections/discussion.

 If you're curious why "anon" is against acknowledgements, it's because they first saw these in Paul Graham's writing, whose acknowledgements are sort of a who's who of SV. anon's belief is that these sorts of list serve as a kind of signalling.
 I won't claim that's wrong, but I get a lot of help with my writing both from people reading drafts and also from the occasional helpful public internet comment and I think it's important to make it clear that this isn't a one-person effort to combat what Bunnie Huang calls "the idol effect".